Mountainsmith Scream 55 Review

 Adjustability & Fit

 Unfortunately, this is where this pack lacks the most.
 With only one size available, if you are at either end of the size range, you may find that this pack doesn't work for you.

 Our lead tester, at 6 feet, 3 inches tall, was on the cusp of being too tall for this pack.
 The only way to get a different size is to try the women's model of the same name in a 50-liter size with a shorter torso range.

 This pack's simple feature set will have you organized and on the trail before the rest on the more affordable end of the review.
 If you are ready to simplify your backpacking with a roll-top bag, this is a great model to test it out.
 Unlike standard roll-top packs, this one won't punish you for forgetting an item when packing up camp due to the large u-shaped zipper access.
 We think this pack is a great choice for anyone who is weight conscious and wants to simplify their time spent in nature.

-The Scream 55 is a lightweight, affordable, and straightforward pack ready for a long walk on a dirt trail.
+The Scream 55 is a lightweight, straightforward, and affordable backpacking pack ready for a long walk on a dirt trail.
 It doesn't let rain get in the way of adventure or burden the user with endless straps that need clipping and unclipping.
 With its main zipper access point, there is nothing out of reach or inconvenient to store away.
 This pack's minimalist design will work best in the hands of someone wanting to get into ultralight backpacking without breaking the bank.

 — Bennett Fisher